SciBorgo/Missing-data/paper/paper.md

 # Recommendations

-The current state of reporting missing data in the sports literature has room for improvement.
+The current state of reporting missing data in football research has room for improvement.
 In this section we discuss recommended practices for exploring and reporting missing data.
-Our intention is not to provide a 'cookbook' style approach to missing data, but rather, broad recommendations to help researchers when writing the methods and results sections of a study, and assist researchers when evaluating a study during the peer-review process.
+Our intention is not to provide a 'cookbook' style approach to missing data, but rather, broad recommendations to help authors when writing the methods and results sections of a study, and assist researchers when evaluating a study during the peer-review process.

 In the methods section of a study, we recommend the following points are
 addressed: